 SIMPLIFIED_DELTAV2 and SIMPLIFIED_RULE_PROCESSED_DELTAV2

-The simplified result types show three way merge results and are easier to understand.
+The simplified result types show three way merges and are designed to be easier to understand.

 These results have deltaxml markup and attributes only for the changes.
-So it is easier to edit and resolve conflicts.
+It is therefore easier to edit and resolve conflicts.

 CONFLICTING_CHANGES, THEIR_CHANGES and ALL_CHANGES